Vlopes7/EntrenovaFlix/docs/sprints/sprint-1/ReadMe.md

   <a href = "#equipe"> Equipe </a>
 </p>

-> Status da Sprint: Em andamento 🚲
+> Status da Sprint: Concluído ✔️

 ___